akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold did not break his stride.
 Beatrice was seven years old, trotting to keep up, two steps to every one of his.
 The grass was wet with morning and her shoes were already soaked.

-‘Because the land does not keep itself.
+‘Because the land does not keep itself, little Bee.
 A neighbour may move a stone if he thinks no one is watching.
 A fox can dig under a fence if the earth is soft.
 The boundary is only as strong as the memory of it.’

 Beatrice trotted to keep up, two steps to every one of her father’s long steady gait.
 The grass was wet with morning and her shoes were already soaked.
 She did not mind.
 She was watching her father’s back, the broad shoulders, the steady gait, and trying to match her steps to his.